autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on the create group button, displaying an element that will allow the user to create a new group 5.
 The user must not be able to submit the new group information until the user enters a group name, chooses a category, and enters a group description.

-41. **REDACTED** Users must be able to create an account if the form contains all of the correct information.
+41. **IMPOSSIBLE** Users must be able to create an account if the form contains all of the correct information.

-- Reasoning for REDACTED:
+- Reasoning for IMPOSSIBLE: This requirement is a typo on my (Greyson) part and shouldn't be considered part of our requirements list.
+It does not relate to creating a new group.

 ### View Group

-42. **TO DO** The system must display the group name, description and category to the user, as defined by the group admin.
+42. **COMPlETED** The system must display the group name, description and category to the user, as defined by the group admin.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 The user should be able to review the following information on the group page: group name, group description, and category the group is in.